Every new VR game announced at the Meta Quest Gaming showcase

 You ready to bust some ghosts?
 Yep, that's right, a Ghostbusters VR game is headed to the Quest 2 later this year.

-As you can see from the trailer, you and a team of three other ghost hunters will have to venture into spooky environments in order to take out the ghosts terrorizing your neighborhood.
+As you can see from the trailer, you and a team of three other ghost hunters will have to venture into spooky environments to take out the ghosts terrorizing your neighborhood.

 There's not too much else that we know right now, but be sure to check back for details as Meta announces more in the run-up to this game's release.